 With the UK government leading a concerted recruitment drive in the public sector, employers have plenty of cause for optimism as we make our way into 2021.

 However, to attract the best talent, there’s still plenty of work to do for the public sector.
-The COVID-19 pandemic has significantly changed candidate expectation in Britain, and, in the current climate, job security, wellbeing and mental health, and the potential for progression are more important than ever to public sector workers.
-As such, any recruitment strategies should focus on addressing these key issues.
+The COVID-19 pandemic has significantly changed candidate expectation in Britain.
+In the current climate; job security; wellbeing and mental health; and the potential for progression are more important than ever to public sector workers.
+As such, recruitment strategies should focus on addressing these key issues.

 Are you about to launch a recruitment campaign?
 Here’s what public sector workers are looking for from potential employers.